Facial recognition push at India airports raises privacy concerns

 Yet the ruling has done little to check the adoption of technologies such as facial recognition, which are “fundamentally contrary to our constitutional rights and principles of criminal justice”, said Marda.

-Worldwide, the rise of cloud computing and artificial intelligence technologies have popularised the use of facial recognition for a range of applications from tracking criminals to counting truant students.
+Worldwide, the rise of cloud computing and artificial intelligence technologies have popularized the use of facial recognition for a range of applications from tracking criminals to counting truant students.

 Singapore’s Changi Airport is considering using facial recognition systems to find late passengers and the country also plans to use the capabilities in a project to fit cameras and sensors on over 100,000 lampposts.